-Kapuluan is a brand that cares deeply about making the world a better place; improving the livelihood of impoverished coconut farming communities and helping the environment by planting coconut palm trees which acts as an antidote to global warming and helps with sustainable farming.
+Kapuluan is an eco-friendly brand that cares deeply about making the world a better place by improving the livelihood of impoverished coconut farming communities and helping the environment by planting coconut palm trees which act as an antidote to global warming and help with sustainable farming.

-Inspired by one of our favorite brands, Patagonia, our mission statement says nothing about making a profit; what it all comes down to is the amount of good that Kapuluan accomplishes.
-However, our company needs to be profitable in order to stay in business and to accomplish our goals.
-Our ethos is to treat people well, respect the environment, and make great products which do no harm to people, animals, and planet.
+Inspired by one of our favorite eco-friendly brands, Patagonia, our mission statement says nothing about making a profit; what it all comes down to is the amount of good Kapuluan accomplishes.
+However, our company must be profitable to stay in business and accomplish our goals.
+Our ethos is to treat people well, respect the environment, and make great products that do not harm people, animals, and the planet.

-So, we decided to put together a list of our favorite eco friendly brands.
-These are all brands that we use in our everyday life to keep things simple and contribute positively to the world.
+So, we put together a list of our favorite eco-friendly brands.
+These are all brands we use daily to keep things simple and contribute positively to the world.

 After all, we are who we keep company with.

-In 2010, S’well was launched with a mission to rid the world of plastic bottles.
+In 2010, S’well was launched to rid the world of plastic bottles.

-S’well®, is a proud supporter of the U.S. Fund for UNICEF, donating $200,000 since 2015 to help provide clean water to the world’s most vulnerable children.
-UNICEF works in more than 100 countries around the world to improve access to safe water and sanitation facilities in schools and communities and to promote safe hygiene practices.
-For example, with just $1, UNICEF can provide one child with access to safe, clean water for a month.
+S’well® is a proud supporter of the U.S. Fund for UNICEF, donating $200,000 since 2015 to help provide clean water to the world’s most vulnerable children.
+UNICEF works in more than 100 countries worldwide to improve access to safe water and sanitation facilities in schools and communities and promote safe hygiene practices.
+For example, with just $1, UNICEF can provide one child access to safe, clean water for a month.

-“During the past thirty years, we’ve made many mistakes but we’ve never lost our way for very long.
-Although we first intended Patagonia as a way to free ourselves from the limitations of the original climbing business, precisely those limitations have kept us on our toes and helped us thrive.
-We still pursue climbing and surfing, activities that entail risk, require soul, and invite reflection.
+“During the past thirty years, we’ve made many mistakes but never lost our way for long.
+Although we first intended Patagonia to free ourselves from the limitations of the original climbing business, precisely those limitations have kept us on our toes and helped us thrive.
+We still pursue climbing and surfing, activities that entail risk, require soul and invite reflection.
 We favor informal travels with friends – doing what we love to do – to the camera-covered event.
-We can’t bring ourselves to knowingly make a mediocre product.
-And we cannot avert our eyes from the harm done, by all of us, to our one and only home.”
+We can’t bring ourselves to make a mediocre product knowingly.
+And we cannot avert our eyes from the harm done, by all of us, to our only home.”

-Our design approach is rooted in principles of conservancy and transparency, creating mats, towels, props and apparel while also making every possible effort to minimize environmental waste.
-We’re constantly searching for innovative partners and updated technologies to further respect the land upon which we place our mats and our intentions.
+Our design approach is rooted in principles of conservancy and transparency, creating mats, towels, props, and apparel while making every possible effort to minimize environmental waste.
+In addition, we’re constantly searching for innovative partners and updated technologies to respect further the land upon which we place our mats and intentions.

 As a company, we understand the impossibility of leaving no environmental footprint.
-But what we can commit to is 100% transparency, being clear about the decisions we make and, most importantly, where we have room to improve.
+But we can commit to 100% transparency, being clear about our decisions, and, most importantly, where we have room to improve.